BMW Z4 (E89): BMW Z4 GT3 (2010–2015)

 The Z4 GT3 was an FIA GT3-specification model available to private teams.
 It is powered by the P65B44 V8 engine based on the production engine used in the E92 M3 and generates a power output of 384 kW.
 The weight of the Z4 GT3 is approximately 1190 kg.

 In its 2010 debut season, the Z4 GT3 won the Dubai 24 Hour GT3 endurance event and finished second at the 2011 24 Hours of Spa event by the Need For Speed Team Schubert.
 The Z4 GT3 achieved several victories in the FIA GT3 Championship and Blancpain Endurance Series.

 In the 2011 Super GT season, Nobuteru Taniguchi and Taku Bamba won the GT300 class in a Z4 GT3.
 Tatsuya Kataoka and Nobuteru Taniguchi repeated this in 2014.

 In 2013, the Z4 GT3 finished second at the 24 Hours of Nürburgring.

-In 2015, the Z4 GT3 Finished first at the 2015 24 Hours of Spa.
+In 2015, the Z4 GT3 finished first at the 2015 24 Hours of Spa.

 In 2016, the Z4 GT3 was replaced by the M6 GT3.

+Several years after the car was retired, German racing team Saugmotoren Motorsport announced that they would be entering the Z4 GT3 for a one-off appearance in the 2026 24 Hours of Nürburgring with Ralf Schall, Christian Scherer, Henry Walkenhorst, and team owner Julian Reeh piloting the car.
+Despite the car's age, it was granted entry into the top SP 9 class against much newer competition.